deepgram-devs/deepgram-demos-flux-streaming/README.md

 # Deepgram FLUX Streaming Demo

-A simple JavaScript demo application for testing the Deepgram FLUX API - the first conversational speech recognition model designed for voice agents.
+A Simple JavaScript demo application that let's you transcribe spoken audio in the browser using Flux.

 ## 🎯 What is FLUX?